Starlight0798/typst-nku-lab-template/demo.typ

 #margin-note[When notes are about to overlap, they're automatically shifted]
 #margin-note(stroke: aqua + 3pt)[To avoid collision]
 #lorem(25)
+#margin-note(
+  stroke: green,
+  side: left,
-#margin-note(stroke: green, side: left)[You can provide two positional arguments if you want to highlight a phrase associated with your note.][The first is text which should be inline-noted, and the second is the standard margin note.]
+)[You can provide two positional arguments if you want to highlight a phrase associated with your note.][The first is text which should be inline-noted, and the second is the standard margin note.]

 #let caution-rect = rect.with(inset: 1em, radius: 0.5em, fill: orange.lighten(80%))
 #inline-note(rect: caution-rect)[
   Be aware that `typst` will complain when 4 notes overlap, and stop automatically avoiding collisions when 5 or more notes overlap.
 This is because the compiler stops attempting to reposition notes after a few attempts (initial layout + adjustment for each note).

   You can manually adjust the position of notes with `dy` to silence the warning.
 ]